-In recent years we have seen more and more children harmed due to bus incidents ranging from wrecks to fires to mechanical failures.
-Families throughout South Carolina share with me their concerns and frustrations in the wake of accidents and injuries that could have been prevented had someone simply put safety first.
+In recent years, we have seen more and more children harmed due to bus incidents ranging from wrecks to fires to mechanical failures.
+Families throughout South Carolina, and even outside of our state, have shared with me their concerns and frustrations in the wake of accidents and injuries that could have been prevented had someone simply put safety first.
 I became a lawyer to protect our community and give justice to the innocent - especially children.
 That is why I am so passionate when it comes to school bus accidents.
 The children I have represented did nothing more than show up for the bus.
 Their parents trusted the district, the school, the driver, and other people on the road to allow their sons or daughters safe passage.
 That trust gets violated far too often, and it is my job to hold the negligent parties responsible.

 Why Are So Many South Carolina Children Injured on School Buses?

-The root causes of these incidents are many, but some of the more common include the following:
+The root causes of these dangerous school bus incidents are many, but some of the more common include the following:

 - Negligent Hiring of the Bus Driver